Nancy Njeri Muriithi is a cybersecurity expert and consultant and has been working in the cybersecurity space for two years now.

 Your future plans?

-I intend to enroll for a Masters degree programme in the near future and also seek out certification programmes that will broaden and diversify my skill set in DevSecOps.
+I intend to enroll in a Master’s degree programme in the near future and also seek out certification programmes that will broaden and diversify my skill set in DevSecOps.
 I also plan to inspire and mentor more young people in this field.

 What do you do for fun?